 Lafreniere Park | Parks and Recreation Projects

 Meyer also designed various types of recreational equipment and facilities including backstops and dugouts for baseball/softball fields, grading and layout of soccer fields, playgrounds throughout the park, fitness courts with exercise stations and various aluminum fitness equipment.
-Other features include a two-mile jogging track, sidewalks throughout the park and on the island including raised wooden walkways and benches around the park.
+Other features included a two-mile jogging track, sidewalks throughout the park and on the island including raised wooden walkways and benches around the park.
 Various beautification improvements throughout the park included planting trees along the roadways, the construction of a simulated rock waterfall, and lighting construction in many areas of the park.

 Phase 1 Completion Date: December 1979

-Other Improvements from Phase 1 Completion tp Present: Construction Cost: $20,000,000
+Construction Cost of Other Improvements from Phase 1 Completion to Present: $20,000,000